airbnb/lottie-android/README.md

 ## Performance and Memory
 1. If the composition has no masks or mattes then the performance and memory overhead should be quite good.
 No bitmaps are created and most operations are simple canvas draw operations.
-2. If the composition has masks or mattes, offscreen buffers will be used and there will be a performance hit has it gets drawn.
+2. If the composition has masks or mattes, offscreen buffers will be used and there will be a performance hit as it gets drawn.
 3. If you are using your animation in a list, it is recommended to use a CacheStrategy in LottieAnimationView.setAnimation(String, CacheStrategy) so the animations do not have to be deserialized every time.